-How To: Analyze Web Browser Extensions for Possible Malware & Other Malicious Activity
+How to Analyze Web Browser Extensions for Possible Malware & Other Malicious Activity

 Browser extensions are extremely useful since they can expand web browsers like Google Chrome and Mozilla Firefox beyond their built-in features.
 However, we don't always know who's behind a browser add-on or what it's doing beyond what's advertised.
 That's where ExtAnalysis comes into play.